-Nestled in New Mexico’s Jemez Mountains, in Sandoval County, in USA, the Gilman Tunnels blasted out of the rock in the 1920’s, were originally used for a logging railroad and are quite high.
-The tunnels have been the filming locations of several Holywood hits.
+Tucked away in northern New Mexico’s Jemez Mountains, in USA, the Gilman Tunnels, blasted out of the rock in the 1920’s, were originally used for a logging railroad and are quite high.
+The tunnels have been the filming locations of many Hollywood hits.